European Society of Radiology: Eurorad

 Eurorad is an online radiological case database that has been freely available since 2009.
 Radiologists are able to submit cases which are then reviewed before being published on the site.
-The database’s origins can be found in the late 1990s when the Europeans Association of Radiology (EAR) realized a comprehensive approach to case studies that could parallel their peer-reviewed journals would be necessary.
+The database's origins can be found in the late 1990s when the Europeans Association of Radiology (EAR) realized a comprehensive approach to case studies that could parallel their peer-reviewed journals would be necessary.
 Today the portal is an open resource to radiologists and researchers.

+Education on Demand

+Education on Demand is the ESR's premium e-learning platform.
+The platform offers hundreds of video, presentation and literature-based courses for radiologists.
+With Education on Demand Premium users can access a higher number of courses and can also obtain Continuing Medical Education (CME) credits.

+ESR Connect

+ESR Connect is the ESR's on-demand video platform.
+On ESR Connect, users can participate in live courses and watch recorded sessions and lectures from previous ECRs.
+The platform offers on-demand access to more than 2,400 hours of on-demand educational video content with both free and subscription-based content.

 Eurosafe Imaging

-EuroSafe Imaging is the ESR’s initiative to promote appropriateness in medical imaging.
+EuroSafe Imaging is the ESR's initiative to promote appropriateness in medical imaging.
 Officially launched at the European Congress of Radiology in March 2014, the initiative is meant to address radiation protection in patients.
 Newsletters, sessions in conferences and training material are generated for the goal of informing physicians on best practice.